 up interaction.
 Sentiment analysis of “Thanks, I really enjoyed your support” might be rated as positive sentiment because of “thanks” and “enjoyed” while it might have been expressed in an unhappy way.
 Identifying this sarcasm creates an opportunity for taking corrective actions towards that customer that otherwise might turn to competition.

-Sentiment analysis of “I’m impressed with the way you fixed that problem, so I have to thank you for that” might be rated as a positive sentiment because of the “impressed” while the “I have to thank you for that“ could have been expressed in a disappointed way because the customer expected more than just having the problem fixed.
-Maybe it’s appropriate to offer that customer a compensation on top of just having solved the problem.
+Sentiment analysis of “I’m impressed with the way you fixed that problem, so I have to thank you for that” might be rated as a positive sentiment because of the “impressed” while the “I have to thank you for that“ could have been expressed in a disappointing way because the customer expected more than just having the problem fixed.
+Maybe it’s appropriate to offer that customer compensation on top of just having solved the problem.

 Through the usage of our True Emotion Analytics module customers have found that the vast majority of “Thank you” expressions is rather an obligatory politeness statement than a sincere expression of real gratitude and positive feelings.
 The number of occurrences when “Thank you” was expressed with negative emotions (sarcasm) is even almost as high as 50% of the number of occurrences when “Thank you” was expressed with a positive emotion (sincere thanks).

-Xdroid’s capability of identifying and quantifying happy, displeased, uncertain and disappointed moments in the call goes beyond spotting a (positive or negative) sentiment only.
+Xdroid’s capability of identifying and quantifying happy, displeased, uncertain and disappointing moments in the call goes beyond spotting a (positive or negative) sentiment only.
 Combined with productivity and speech style analysis and keyword spotting it enables a new and innovative way to boost contact center efficiency.